AliceO2Group/QualityControl/doc/Advanced.md

         "passName": "",                   "": "Pass type - e.g. spass, cpass1",
         "provenance": "qc",               "": "Provenance - qc or qc_mc depending whether it is normal data or monte carlo data", "start" : "0",                    "": "Activity start time in ms since epoch.
 One can use it as a filter in post-processing", "end" : "1234",                   "": "Activity end time in ms since epoch.
-One can use it as a filter in post-processing"
+One can use it as a filter in post-processing", "beamType" : "PROTON-PROTON",     "": "Beam type: `PROTON-PROTON`, `Pb-Pb`, `Pb-PROTON` ", "partitionName" : "",             "": "Partition name",
+        "fillNumber" : "123",             "": "Fill Number"
       },
       "monitoring": {                     "": "Configuration of the Monitoring library.", "url": "infologger:///debug?qc",  "": ["URI to the Monitoring backend.
 Refer to the link below for more info:",